Baptism

 What Are the Requirements for Non-Infant Child Baptisms?

-Children who have reached the age of reason, which is generally around 7th grade, can no longer be baptized as infants.
+Children who have reached the age of 7, the age of reason, can no longer be baptized as infants.
 The Rite of Baptism is the same for everyone, but the process differs slightly.
-These children, since they have the knowledge of right and wrong, must generally take an RCIC (The Rite of Christian Initiation of Children) class to understand what the Church teaches.
+Since these children know right and wrong, they must generally take an OCIC (The Order of Christian Initiation of Children) class to understand what the Church teaches.

 What Are the Requirements to Serve as A Godparent?

 All baptisms (infant, older child, or adult) require a godparent.
 Being a godparent is both a great honor and a serious responsibility.
-For that reason, the Church has put several laws in place in regard to who may rightfully serve as a godparent.
+For that reason, the Church has established several laws regarding who may rightfully serve as a godparent.

-Godparents must be baptized, have attained the use of reason, and have the intention of fulfilling their role as a godfather or a godmother.
+Godparents must be baptized, have attained the use of reason, and intend to fulfill their role as godfathers or godmothers.

-A godparent must be Catholic.
-A godparent may not be protestant or any other denomination than Catholic.
-A person who is not a baptized Catholic must first convert to Catholicism through the Rite of Christian Initiation for Adults to become Catholic.
+A godparent must be Catholic, not Protestant or of any other denomination.
+A person who is not a baptized Catholic must first convert to Catholicism through the Order of Christian Initiation for Adults to become Catholic.

-Godparents cannot be the father or mother or spouse of the person to be baptized.
+Godparents cannot be the father, mother, or spouse of the person to be baptized.

-The godparent must, either in person or through a proxy, physically hold or touch the one baptized, or receive him immediately after baptism from the sacred font or from the hands of the minister.
+The godparent must physically hold or touch the one being baptized, either in person or through a proxy, or receive him immediately after baptism from the sacred font or from the hands of the minister.

-The godparent must be at least sixteen years of age, unless for a just reason the minister admits younger persons or unless a different age is stipulated by the Bishop.
+The godparent must be at least sixteen years old unless the minister admits younger persons for a just reason or unless the bishop stipulates a different age.

 The godparent must know the rudiments of the faith.
 They must intend to help teach the godchild the Catholic Faith.

 The godparent must not be married outside of the Church unless they have since had their marriage recognized in the Church.
 However, marriage is not a requirement.
-A single Catholic may serve as a godparent, assuming all other requirements here are met, of course.
+A single Catholic may serve as a godparent, assuming all other requirements here are met.

 The godparent must generally attend a Baptism Preparation Class.